TinglyTaco46/soccer_pong/README.md

 Using CSS to style certain elements to style the game

+The users click the play button to start the game

+Player 1 uses the "w" & "s" keys to move their player

+Player 2 uses the "up" "down" arrow keys to move their player

+Once the game starts the ball will move at round

+The user objective is to move their player up and down to block the ball not allowing the other player to score

+First player to five goals win the game

 My MVP goals were to make a full functing game that allows the user to player against someone else, and have a chance to win.
 Also wanted to make daily commits if possible.

 Future updates